Trump Voters and Economic Grievances (It’s the Media, Stupid)

 But how can a nationalist voter decide, at a given time, whether immigrants will tend to have sociotropically desirable traits or not, and therefore whether he or she should support or oppose immigration?
 Similarly, what might have prompted Trump voters to think that the most important issues were immigration and terrorism?

-To suggest that Trump voters were, to a significant extent, acting in accordance with what they learned about American society from Fox, and perhaps from talk radio, is to view them as rational human beings confronted with a complex world and doing what they can do deal with it well.
+To suggest that Trump voters were, to a significant extent, acting in accordance with what they learned about American society from Fox, and perhaps from talk radio, is to view them as rational human beings confronted with a vast, complex, invisible society and doing what they can to decipher it.
 We are all in the same situation.

 But why would anyone deal with this situation by choosing to watch Fox?
 That, too, has a rational explanation.
 We approach any decision with an existing web of beliefs.
 This web determines for us which messages are plausible and which messengers are credible.
 Conservatives are people whose webs of belief have been significantly shaped by conservative messages, so they will naturally find conservative messengers credible.
-Liberals, moderates, and others use a similar process to decide which mediators to trust.
+Liberals and moderates, Republicans and Democrats all use a similar process to decide which mediators to trust.
+So tThe picture of politics that emerges from recognizing the implications of sociotropic voting aren’t restricted to the ones I’ve discussed.
+They’re far reaching.
+Stay tuned.

-¹However, it’s possible that Trump voters did want a president who cared about people like them in deciding what change to make; but that, when confronted by the survey researcher with the choice between designating this desire as a wish for change and a wish for a president who cared about people like them, they chose the former option.
+¹However, it’s possible that Trump voters did want a president who cared about people like them when that president decides what changes to make; but that, when confronted by the survey researcher with the choice between designating this desire as a wish for change and a wish for a president who cared about people like them, they chose the former option.

 ²Larry M. Bartels, “Messages Received: The Political Impact of Media Exposure,” American Political Science Review 87(2): 267–285; 267.

-Jeffrey Friedman, the Director of the Niskanen Center’s Institute for the Study of Politics and a Visiting Scholar in the Charles and Louise Travers Department of Political Science, University of California, Berkeley, is the editor of Critical Review: A Journal of Politics and Society and of The Nature and Origins of Mass Opinion Reconsidered (Routledge, 2014).
+Jeffrey Friedman, a Visiting Scholar in the Charles and Louise Travers Department of Political Science, University of California, Berkeley, is the editor of Critical Review: A Journal of Politics and Society and of The Nature and Origins of Mass Opinion Reconsidered (Routledge, 2014).